 For the past couple of years, there has been a steady rotation of directors and actors trying and failing to do a reboot of The Crow.
 And most recently, Jason Momoa was considered for the lead role, while Corin Hardy was considered to be the director.
 But much like the film Gambit with Channing Tatum as the card-slinging, Cajun-accented thief with a heart of gold, any and all attempts at making a reboot of The Crow a reality have failed to happen, and depending on who you ask, that news is often greeted with many a sigh of relief.

-One of the things that helped make The Crow as memorable as it was and is was its music.
-And as if Graeme Revell’s haunting score wasn’t wonderful enough to listen to, the film was also accompanied by its soundtrack album of various rock bands, which is still considered to be one of the best movie soundtracks ever comprised.
+One of the things that helped to make The Crow so memorable was its music.
+As if Graeme Revell’s haunting score wasn’t wonderful enough to listen to, the film was also accompanied by its soundtrack album of various rock bands, which is still considered to be one of the best movie soundtracks ever comprised.
 Featuring such songs as “The Badge” by Pantera (originally recorded by Poison Idea), “Time Baby III” by Medicine, “Ghostrider” by Rollins Band (which was originally recorded by Suicide), “Big Empty” by Stone Temple Pilots, “Dead Souls” by Nine Inch Nails (originally recorded by Joy Division), “It Can’t Rain All The Time” by Jane Siberry, and “Burn” by The Cure.

 The film also had quite the massive impact on Goth culture.
 For those who liked their stories dark and bleak but with hints of romance and longing, who loved dressing in all black from head to toe, and wearing flowing dusters and longcoats to match (especially those made of leather), who felt ignored and misunderstood by others, and liked listening to music that was raw and loud and gave no fucks whatsoever, The Crow was for them.
 And it definitely contributed to the increasing popularity of a brick-and-mortar clothing store by the name of Hot Topic, which provided all of the clothing, jewelry, and other merchandise that one would need and want to express any and all darkness that they would be feeling, look rather stylish while doing so, and throw up both middle fingers to anyone who would have something negative to say about it.